 Antitrust in Regulated Industries

 Analysis of economic behavior in regulated industries poses some of the most challenging problems in economics.
 Regulation sometimes produces incentives for anticompetitive activities that would not be undertaken by unregulated firms.

-EI economists have contributed to the professional literature on regulation and regulated industries.
+Secretariat Economists professionals have contributed to the professional literature on regulation and regulated industries.
 While serving at federal agencies, they have participated in the formulation and implementation of regulatory policies.
-EI economists study the effects of regulations, participate in writing comments in response to proposed rule-making, and on many occasions testify concerning regulatory issues.
+Economists at Secretariat Economists study the effects of regulations, participate in writing comments in response to proposed rule-making, and on many occasions testify concerning regulatory issues.